VITALICS PURCHASING INVENTORY INTERNAL CONTROL FORMS

 WHAT IS VITALICS

 Vitalics is a small business internal control program that provides all the tools to easily set up and implement your company’s controls.
-Vitalics contains over 140 already created yet customizable internal control forms, checklists and templates in a desktop application.
+Vitalics contains over 140 already created yet customizable internal control forms, checklists and templates and a fraud prevention and internal control workbook.
 Vitalics forms are also available separately.
 Whether you are a business owner, office manager, bookkeeper or accountant, Vitalics will provide you the reassurance that your work or your company assets are protected.

 COMMON PURCHASING FRAUD SCHEMES

 A conflict of interest is when employees, managers or executives put their personal interest above the company’s interest usually resulting in an adverse affect on the victim organization.

 The most common inventory fraud scheme is that in which an employee is stealing inventory for their own personal use or gain.
 With weak inventory and purchasing controls, employees can manipulate the records to force inventory counts while they are removing inventory from the victim organization.
 It is also common for those employees to re-sell those items on Ebay and Craigslist.